 5. Now it will ask you to provide “User library name”.
 You can give it “hibernate3”.
 Say Ok.

 6. After that please select “hibernate3” in user libraries and then click on “Add External Jars”.

 You can add all the hibernate jars with you in this step.

-How to add user library to a Java Project
+How to add Hibernate 3.0 required jars library to Java Project ?

 We can add this “hibernate3” user library when we are creating a java project newly.
 We can also add this user library “hibernate3” to existing java projects.

 For adding this user library to your standalone java project please follow the following steps.